zowe/docs-site/docs/user-guide/mvd-logutility.md

 #### Server startup logging configuration

-The server configuration file, allows for specification of default log levels, as a top-level attribute `logLevel`, which takes key-value pairs where the key is a regex pattern for component IDs, and the value is an integer for the log levels.
+The server configuration file allows for specification of default log levels, as a top-level attribute `logLevel`, which takes key-value pairs where the key is a regex pattern for component IDs, and the value is an integer for the log levels.

 For example:
 ```